The GMC says doctors may practise medicine in accordance with their beliefs, provided the following criteria are fulfilled.

 If any of these criteria cannot be met, doctors must provide effective patient care, advice or support, whatever their personal beliefs.

-It's a good idea to be open with your employer and/or colleagues about your conscientious objection so that you are able to practise according to your beliefs and adequately address any situations where conflict or uncertainty may arise.
+It's a good idea to be open with your employer and/or colleagues about your conscientious objection so that you're able to practise according to your beliefs.
+This will help you to adequately address any situations where conflict or uncertainty may arise.

 What should I do if I object to an action or procedure?